PythonLinks/html-to-etree/README.rst

     :alt: Requirements Status
     :target: https://requires.io/github/fluquid/html-to-etree/requirements/?branch=master

-parse html to lxml etree
+Parse html to lxml etree

-convenience methods for parsing html documents to lxml etree. lxml has limited capabilities for handling different encodings, and this library is intended as a reusable utility parsing byte-code html responses into ElementTrees using sane character decoding.
+Convenience methods for parsing html documents to lxml etree.

+Lxml has limited capabilities for handling different encodings, and this library is intended as a reusable utility parsing byte-code html responses into ElementTrees using sane character decoding.